CaptainCodeAU/tapo_chatter/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-(Assuming you have a LICENSE file, if not, you should add one with the MIT license text).
+This project is licensed under the Apache License, Version 2.0.
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments